Install notebook dependencies

 Configure environments and dependencies for non-notebook tasks

 For other supported task types, such as Python script, Python wheel, or dbt tasks, a default environment includes installed Python libraries.
-To see the list of installed libraries, see the Installed Python libraries section in the release notes for the Databricks Runtime version on which your serverless compute for workflows deployment is based.
-To see the current Databricks Runtime version used by serverless compute for workflows, see Serverless compute release notes.
+To see the list of installed libraries, see the Installed Python libraries section of the client version you are using.
+See Serverless environment versions.
 If a task requires a Python library that is not installed, you can install the library from workspace files, Unity Catalog volumes, or public package repositories.
 To add a library when you create or edit a task:

 1. In the Environment and Libraries dropdown menu, click Edit Icon next to the Default environment or click + Add new environment.